-5.0 The Business Need
+4.0 The Business Need

-- 5.1 Although the council is committed to providing the widest possible range of working patterns for its workforce, some flexible working options will not be appropriate for all roles across all service areas. - 5.2 Where an instance of flexible working is proposed the council will need to take into account a number of criteria including (but not limited to) the following: - the effect of the proposed arrangement on the service; - the effect of the proposed arrangement on other employees, customers and the council; - the cost of the proposed arrangement; - the level of supervision that the post-holder requires; - the structure of the service and staff resources; - other issues specific to the employee's service; - an analysis of the tasks specific to the role, including their frequency and duration; - analysis of the workload of the role.
+- 4.1 Although the council is committed to encouraging flexible working patterns, some flexible working options will not be appropriate for all roles across all service areas. - 4.2 Where an instance of flexible working is proposed, managers need to consider: - the effect of the proposed arrangement on the service; - the effect of the proposed arrangement on other employees, customers and the council; - the cost of the proposed arrangement; - the level of supervision that the post-holder requires; - the structure of the service and staff resources; - other issues specific to the employee's service; - an analysis of the tasks specific to the role, including their frequency and duration; - analysis of the workload of the role.

-6.0 Flexible Working Options
+5.0 Flexible Working Options

-6.1 The policy considers the following options, but the council recognises that there may be alternatives, and that the working pattern that may suit any particular individual could be a unique one involving a combination of options:
+- 5.1 The policy considers the following options, but the council recognises that there may be alternatives, and that the working pattern that may suit any particular individual could be a unique one involving a combination of options:

 - part time working;

 - compressed hours;

 - temporary voluntary reduced working time;

 - term-time working;

 - job share.

-Please see Appendix A for further details on the types of flexible working options.
+- 5.2 Please see Appendix A for further details on the types of flexible working options.
+Flexi time and home working are not

-6.2 For the avoidance of doubt, flexi time and home working are not covered by this policy.
-Please refer to the flexi time guidance and Home Working policy on the intranet.
+covered by this policy.
+Please refer to the Blended Working policy on the intranet.

-7.0 Process
+6.0 Process

-7.1 Considering the Request
+6.1 Considering the request

-- 7.1.1 The employee is required to submit a request to work flexibly in writing to their manager using the Flexible Working Request form.
-The request must include the following: - the date of their application, the change to working conditions they are seeking and when they would like the change to come into effect; - what effect, if any, they think the requested change would have on the employer and how, in their opinion, any such effect might be dealt with, including consideration of any impact of their request upon their own work, other team members and service delivery.
-The employee will be expected

-- to offer constructive suggestions about how these can be managed; - a statement that this is a statutory request and if and when they have made a previous application for flexible working. - (optional) the reasons for their request, especially if the council's Equality and Diversity Policy may be relevant, for example, if the request concerns childcare or other family commitments, religious or cultural requirements, or adjustments because of a disability; - On receipt of the request the manager should arrange a 7.1.2 meeting to discuss the request with the employee within 10 days of receipt of the request.
-An HR Officer must be present at this meeting.
-The discussion does not have to be face to face and if the manager and employee agree it can be held by phone or another means agreeable to both parties.
+- 6.1.1 The employee is required to submit a request to work flexibly using the Flexible Working Request form on the intranet.
+The request must include the following: - the date of their application, the change to working conditions they are seeking and when they would like the change to come into effect; - a statement that this is a statutory request and if and when they have made a previous application for flexible working. - (optional) the reasons for their request, especially if the council's Equality and Diversity Policy may be relevant, for example, if the request concerns childcare or other family commitments, religious or cultural requirements, or adjustments because of a disability. - 6.1.2 On receipt of the request the manager should arrange a meeting to discuss the request with the employee within 10 working days of receipt of the request.
+A HR Officer must be present at this meeting.
 This will provide an opportunity to explore the desired work pattern in depth and to discuss how this might be accommodated.
-It will also provide an opportunity to consider other alternative working patterns, should there be problems in accommodating the desired work pattern outlined in the employee's application.
-The manager determine they need more time to make a decision i.e. to investigate how the request can be accommodated or to complete a job advertisement i.e. to see if a job share can be accommodated or to consult several members of staff, they will discuss this with the employee and agree a time period which may include a timescale extension in line with 3.3 above. - 7.1.3 Employees have the right to be accompanied at the meeting by a work colleague or Trade Union representative if they wish.
-This should be made clear to the employee before the discussion takes place and sufficiently in advance so that they can arrange the attendance of their companion.
+It will also provide an opportunity to consider other alternative working patterns. - 6.1.3 The manager may determine they need more time to make a decision, they will discuss this with the employee and agree a time period which may include a timescale extension in line with 3.3 above. - 6.1.4 Employees have the right to be accompanied at the meeting by a work colleague or Trade Union representative. - 6.1.5 When considering the request the manager should view it as objectively and fully as possible, taking into account the business needs (see 4.0) and the employee's current role.
+The manager should take into account: